MannLabs/alphadia/docs/installation.md

 alphadia -h
 ```

-You should get an ouptut like this:
+You should get an output like this:
 ```
 1.5.5
 ```

 ## Use the dockerized version
-The containerized version can be used to run alphadia e.g. on cloud platforms.
+The containerized version can be used to run alphaDIA e.g. on cloud platforms.
 Note that this container is not optimized for performance yet, and does not run on Apple Silicone chips
 (M1/M2/M3) due to problems with mono.
+Also, it currently relies on the input files being organized
+in a specific structure.

 1) Install the latest version of docker (https://docs.docker.com/engine/install/).
 2) Build the image (this step is obsolote once the container is available on Docker hub)